jetstack/kube-oidc-proxy/README.md

 $ kubectl get service --namespace kube-oidc-proxy
 ```

-We need to generate certificates for the kube-oidc-proxy to securely serve.
+We need to generate certificates for the `kube-oidc-proxy` to securely serve.
 We will be creating self signed certificates which are tied to either it's IP
 address or a domain name that has been configured to point to this address.
-These certificates could also be generated through cert-manager, more
+These certificates could also be generated through `cert-manager`, more
 information about this project found
 [here](https://github.com/jetstack/cert-manager).